SE::Google::Suggest - Google Search Suggestion Scraper

 Query substitutions

-You can use built-in macros for automatic substitution of subqueries from files.
-For example, we want to add some list of other words to each query, let's specify several main queries:
+You can use built-in macros for automatic substitution of subqueries from files, for example, we want to add a list of other words to each query, we specify several main queries:

 essay